 Step 5 — Publish, Distribute, and Format for Channels

-Publish with the channel in mind: a single master asset won’t perform everywhere without formatting, metadata, and a channel-specific distribution plan.
+When publishing, consider the channel.
+A single master asset won’t work everywhere without proper formatting, metadata, and a specific distribution plan.
 Start by filling exact CMS fields, creating optimized assets for each destination, and scheduling distribution with staging for A/B tests.
 The result: faster time-to-distribution and higher baseline engagement across platforms.

 Prerequisites